 Martin is an experienced company director and businessman, having made his career within businesses supplying equipment and technical services to the entertainment industry.
 He is currently a director of TSL Lighting Ltd (which supplies lighting and rigging equipment to the concert touring, corporate production, theatre and special events markets) and Visible Spectrum Europe Ltd (a consultancy to the technical production industry).
 Between 2008 and 2013 he was CEO of Production Resource Group (UK) Ltd, the world’s leading supplier of entertainment and event technology.

 Martin also undertakes regular tutoring and mentoring roles at a number of universities and colleges focussed on the technical production industry, offering support to both the courses and individual students requiring relevant coaching and assistance.
 His focus is on introducing the concept of commercial thinking to students who are primarily practical or creative.

 Amanda was elected as a staff governor in September 2016.
-She is a member of the Governance and PR/Marketing Committees.
+She is a member of the Finance & Audit Committee.
 She is also on the Fundraising Steering Group in the course of her job at the School.

 Prior to achieving a BA in Dance Practice, MA in Arts Administration & Cultural Policy and working as an Events Manager for a corporate company in the City, Amanda was a dance student at the School for both Key Stage 4 and Post-16.
 Since returning to the School, Amanda administers the BRIT Silver Campaign, the School’s first fundraising initiative.

-Amanda mentors Key Stage 4 students, liaises with current parents on the BRIT Silver Campaign and is an enthusiastic member of the staff running club.
+Amanda mentors Key Stage 4 students and liaises with current parents on the BRIT Silver Campaign.

 Prof Sally Mackey